ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 These authentication mechanisms establish a cryptographically verifiable identity for the communicating party, which can then be used for further policy enforcement.

-{{arch-chain}} illustrates the communication between different workloads.
+{{arch-chain}} illustrates communication between workloads and services.
 Two aspects are important to highlight: First, there is a need to consider the interaction with workloads that are external to the trust domain (sometimes called cross-domain).
 Second, the interaction does not only occur between workloads that directly interact with each other but instead may also